-Most consumer brands have basic user segments based on demographics and properties like geolocation, gender, age group, or mobile OS.
+Most consumer brands have basic user segments personalization based on demographics and properties like geolocation, gender, age group, or mobile OS.
 Some consumer brands also consider user behavior to create user segments like frequency of use, the number of transactions, or brand interaction.

 The idea behind segmenting users is to provide a personalized experience instead of generic and spammy communication.
-As a B2C marketer, you can create advanced segments by taking into consideration both demographics and behavior of your customers.
+As a B2C marketer, you can create advanced segments by taking into consideration both demographics and the behavior of your customers.

 For example, using RFM models, you can identify all your loyal customers (based on Recency, Frequency, Monetary values, or a combination of all) and then show them a prompt on an in-app interstitial to rate your app on the App Store or the Play Store depending on the mobile OS.
 Based on your customers' language preferences, you can also put this message up in different languages.